h3xp/RickDangerousUpdate/README.md

 # Attention

+The script automatically creates a 'config.ini' which saves your SSH credentials.

-Be aware: The script will overwrite files on your retropie.
+The script will overwrite files on your retropie.

 You will loose any changes you made to gamelist.xml or any other configuration file if they are included in any improvement archive.